ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/replication.md

 `MergeTree` table can be automatically converted on server restart if `convert_to_replicated` flag is set at the table's data directory (`/store/xxx/xxxyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy/` for `Atomic` database).
 Create empty `convert_to_replicated` file and the table will be loaded as replicated on next server restart.

 This query can be used to get the table's data path.
-It table has many data paths, you have to use the first one.
+If table has many data paths, you have to use the first one.

 ```sql
 SELECT data_paths FROM system.tables WHERE table = 'table_name' AND database = 'database_name';